 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

-Rheumatoid arthritis (RA) is a common chronic inflammatory autoimmune disease characterised by an inflammation of the synovial joints leading to joint and periarticular tissue destruction, as well as a wide variety of extra-articular features (see also the separate article on Rheumatoid Arthritis and the Lung).
+Rheumatoid arthritis (RA) is a common chronic inflammatory autoimmune disease characterised by an inflammation of the synovial joints leading to joint and periarticular tissue destruction, as well as a wide variety of extra-articular features.

 RA is associated with significant morbidity, including pain and disability.
 Suppression of inflammation in the early stages of the disease can result in substantial improvements in long-term outcomes.
 Improvements in the use of existing disease-modifying drugs, the development of new drugs and the better application of a range of therapeutic options including non-pharmacological treatments are important in reducing morbidity and mortality from RA.

 About one third of people with RA remain seronegative.
 Despite awareness of the role of circulating autoantibodies in the development of 'seropositive' RA, the pathogenesis of seronegative RA is poorly understood.
 Evidence suggests that RA 'serotypes' reflect distinct disease entities that diverge with respect to genetic architecture, cellular pathology and even therapeutic responsiveness.

 - The prevalence of confirmed RA is about 1% of the UK population.